Centerless grinding has represented a unique way of performing optimum grinding of parts in the machine without centers.

 Machining large quantities of long round bars and even complex parts can be very challenging.
 Because of this, there is no comparable alternative to centerless grinding for meeting this requirement.
 Aside from the expected, precise surface finish of the bar, it can also allow multiple tasks.
 That’s why it is referred to as the “solution to mass production”.

 Centerless grinding is the best machining technique to offer abrasive grinding tools for grinding both pliable and brittle materials.
 This process corresponds to the cylindrical grinding method covered in the outside diameter (OD) grinding.
 Well, centerless is also a form of OD grinding, involving both plunge (in-feed) and thru-feed grinding, however, it requires “no centers”.

 Advantages of Being Centerless

-- Deformation prevention The linear support for the workpiece (bar) helps to prevent large torsional and bending loads in machining pliable or brittle components through the use of large grinding forces.
-In other words, the operation itself is best fit for the grinding of large complex materials without allowing for any possible deformation.
+The linear support for the workpiece (bar) helps to prevent large torsional and bending loads in machining pliable or brittle components through the use of large grinding forces.
+In other words, the operation itself is the best fit for the grinding of large complex materials without allowing for any possible deformation.

-- Fast Set-up Times Centerless grinding is proven to punch mass production at fast lead times.
-Among all operations, centerless grinding has the easiest set-up.
+Centerless grinding is proven to punch mass production at fast lead times.
+Among all operations, centerless grinding has the easiest setup.
 There is no need for further preparation of the workpiece for transmission of the rotary movement and clamping.
 The automation technique implemented makes the grinding course continuous, and done in a single pass.